sigpwned/popular-names-by-country-dataset/README.md

 * In traditional Lithuanian culture, the ending of a woman's surname indicates whether she is married or not.
 Last names of married women end in -ienė while those of unmarried girls end in -ytė, -iūtė, -utė, -aitė.[^3]
 * Many Portuguese surnames may be preceded by of/from (de, d') or of the/from the (do, da, dos, das) as in de Sousa, da Costa, d'Oliveira.
 Those elements are not part of the surname and are not considered in an alphabetical order.[^4]

+If your program deals with international names and you're not testing aggressively, then your users are probably going to have a bad time.

 ## The Need

 Despite the importance of names, it's difficult to find large, trustworthy, free, easy-to-use name datasets with clear provenance about given names/first names/forenames and family names/lastnames/surnames from across the world online.
 There are many datasets available that do an outstanding job at addressing some of these needs, but not all.
 For example: